spacetelescope/jwst/docs/jwst/wavecorr/description.rst

 Upon successful completion of the step, the status keyword "S_WAVCOR" in the primary header is set to "COMPLETE".
-For each SCI extension, the "WAVECOR" keyword is set to True if the slit was wavelength corrected (it is a point source) or False if it was not corrected (it is a point source).
+For each SCI extension, the "WAVECOR" keyword is set to True if the slit was wavelength corrected (it is a point source) or False if it was not corrected (it is not a point source).

 NIRSpec MOS
 -----------